``

 Cock, F. E. and F. E.

-In memoriam 1942 - Always remembered by their sons and daughters, Sonnie, Kath, Bert, Horace, Sis, and Georgie and daughters in law, Kath, Alice, and Nancy
+In memoriam 1942 - Always remembered by their sons and daughters, Sonnie, Kath, Bert, Horace, Sis, and Georgie and daughters-in-law, Kath, Alice, and Nancy.

-Cockcroft, E.
+Cockcraft, E.

 Cook, W. E. and E. J.

-The Committee of the Hostel also laid a wreath, "With profound regret but sincere remembrance of one who never ceased to serve the Sailor".
+At their funeral on 24th September at Charlton, Dover, 3F 27, The Committee of the Hostel laid a wreath, "With profound regret but sincere remembrance of one who never ceased to serve the Sailor".
+Florence's wreath read, "In affectionate and loving remembrance of my dear Husband and devoted Son".

 "God's greatest gift is Remembrance"